A Delicious Guide to Bengali Wedding Menu [2026]

 2. Aloo Chop

-Aloo chops are spicy mashed potato fritters(pakoras) that are deep-fried until they are crispy brown.
-It is a famous street food in Bengal.
-Aloo chop is paired with rice or a hot cup of tea
+Aloo chops are chilli-mashed potato fritters(pakoras) deep-fried to golden brown.
+It is a popular street food in Bengal.
+Aloo chop is served with rice or a hot tea.

 Aloo Chop